Camila-Barros/IEEE-MoTI/IMPLEMENTATION.md

 ## 3.3 Viewer

-In the project directory, create the file `\verb|viewer_csv_from_index.py|` in Python, responsible for periodically reading the file `data.jsonl` via HTTPS+mTLS, generating the corresponding CSV, and automatically saving the result in the `exports` directory.
+In the project directory, create the file `viewer_csv_from_index.py` in Python, responsible for periodically reading the file `data.jsonl` via HTTPS+mTLS, generating the corresponding CSV, and automatically saving the result in the `exports` directory.

-Create the service `moti-viewer`. to automatically boot into boot and restart if it crashes:
+Create the `moti-viewer` service to start automatically on boot and restart if it fails:

 ```bash
 mkdir -p ~/.config/systemd/user